 The exceptions to all this are Ghouls (who can march anyway), Bats of all varieties (who fly a set 10” or 20” and don’t care for marching in the first place) and Banshees (who can march regardless of where their general’s at).
 These units are all cheap enough to be sent haring off in hot pursuit, and can move back into the lines under their own steam.
 The same is technically true of a Vampire Thrall or Wraith, but I find the heroes want to stay in the battleline for the most part.

 Word must also be given to the various units Summoned via Bloodline powers.
-These are a bit pricey and won’t always get you a unit that makes a difference in combat, but they will get you a unit that can charge fleeing enemies and either chase them down or keep them fleeing, while the rest of your army keeps its focus on the rest of the enemy’s.
+These are a bit pricey and won’t always get you a unit that makes a difference in combat, but they will get you a unit that can charge fleeing enemies and either chase them down or keep them fleeing, while the rest of your army keeps its focus on the things it hasn’t broken yet.

 While there are limited bait-and-flee options available to the Vampire Counts (Ghouls, and the various living units that replace them in the alternative army lists), I’ve often found this tactic to be a poisoned chalice.
-The thing is that bait-and-flee tactics work best for armies that want to delay combat, which isn’t the case for the Vampire Counts.
+Bait-and-flee tactics work best for armies that want to delay combat, which isn’t the case for the Vampire Counts.

-Unless the incoming enemy does a lot of damage you’re probably better off fighting a round of combat at an appropriate angle, taking your lumps and counter-charging on your own terms than having them stall out beyond your own threat range and having to repeat the whole process next turn.
-I find that it’s better to pin enemies down than draw enemies out, allowing my army to maintain its focus and draw the metaphorical noose tight rather than having to use it as a lasso, if that makes any sense at all.
+Unless the incoming enemy does a lot of damage you’re probably better off fighting a round of combat at an appropriate angle, taking your lumps and counter-charging on your own terms than having the enemy stall out beyond your own threat range and having to repeat the whole process next turn.

 More than anything else, fear is the key to winning games with the Vampire Counts.
-You only need to win combats by one and, provided you have weight of numbers on your side, the enemy will break.
-In the complex ebb and flow of the middle turns, this means choosing a combat you want to win and sinking your resources into that, boosting unit sizes with Invocations and ensuring attacks hit home with Hellish Vigour, and allowing the rest to go hang until you have the resources to support them.
+You only need to win combats by one and, provided you have weight of numbers on your side, most enemies will break.
+In the complex ebb and flow of the middle turns, this means choosing a combat you want to win and sinking your resources into that, flanking where you can, boosting unit sizes with Invocations and ensuring attacks hit home with Hellish Vigour, and allowing the rest to go hang until you have the resources to support them.

 Opponents which cause fear themselves can become a bugaboo if you’re not careful.
 It’s easy to find yourself stuck for options in the face of Ogre Kingdoms or Nurgle Chaos or runed-up Dwarfs but don’t forget that terror trumps fear.
 If you’re going loaded for Ogre, you’ll benefit from a big terror-causing unit at the centre of your army: this will ensure that fearsome foes auto-break like anyone else when you sink resources into beating them.
 This is why Nagash gave us the Hell Banner: learn to love it.

-Terror-causing characters are also good for managing the impact here: you may not be able to auto-break monstrous infantry with a Wraith but you can force through a fear test and have them hitting on sixes or refusing to charge, giving you better odds of surviving combat or fighting on your terms.
+Terror-causing characters are also good for managing the impact of fear-causing enemies: you may not be able to auto-break monstrous infantry with a Wraith but you can force through a fear test and have them hitting on sixes or refusing to charge, giving you better odds of surviving combat or fighting on your terms.

 The real peril, in my experience, is frenzy.
-Frenzied units are functionally immune to fear and terror until you’ve beaten them in combat once, and their increased Attacks make those combats a dicey prospect.
-One hates to lean on the Spirit Host for everything but it really is the best unit in the Vampire Counts roster for a reason.
+Frenzied units are functionally immune to fear and terror until you’ve beaten them in combat once, and their increased Attacks make beating them in combat a dicey prospect.
+One hates to lean on the Spirit Host for everything but it’s the best unit in the Vampire Counts roster for a reason.
 The only problem is that one Spirit Host can’t stall an entire army of Savage Orcs or Khorne Chaos Warriors, and this is where we have to go back to first principles.
 If the unit doesn’t have amazing Strength, throw some Black Knights into it and trust to their high armour save to keep them there until you can commit magical resources to winning the combat.
 If the unit does have amazing Strength, draw it into a bad position or clog it up with summoned Zombies and focus your efforts on the combats you can actually win.